putneydm/david_site_design/src/collections/_design/aledade-visual-design-system.markdown

 **The Goal \|** After a decade of accrued design and tech debt, the app needed a simple, easy-to-implement system.
 It would need to speed up prototyping and engineering processes and lock in design consistency.
 Changes would lead to a smaller app code base.

 **The Result \|** A greatly simplified and consistent visual design system.
 Among the upgrades:
-* Reducing the number of button styles from 20+ down to two
+* Reducing the number of button styles from 20+ down to three
-* Cutting color palette down from dozens of colors to a focused, simple color palette.
 * Defining a type scale and weights with semantic naming.
 * Setting a consistent icon set and art style.
-* Instituting consistent core design motifs: border radius, line weight, spacing and other details.
+* Instituting core design motifs: border radius, line weight, spacing and other details.
 * Fully documenting the system in Storybook for quick reference for the design and engineering teams.

 ### No. 2 \| Building accessibility and semantics into the design system

-**The Goal** \| Rethink the way that color is used to focus on functionality and consistency.
+**The Goal** \| Rethink the way that color is used to focus on functionality and consistency rather than appearance.

 **The Result** \| Reduced a color palette with dozens on colors down to a focused, simple palette.
 * Colors are scoped by use and named for their function in the UI -- either neutrals, status or interactive colors.
-For example, if a designer wants a border, they simply use border color.
+Eg, if a designer wants a border, they simply use border color.
-* Additionally AAA contrast rating is assured.
-For example, using any type color against any background color will meet AAA standards.
+* Additionally AAA contrast accessibility is assured.
+For example, using any typopgraphy color against any background color will meet AAA standards.
+* Design system includes modes to allow designers to preview pages as a user with color-vision issues would see them.

 ### No. 3 \| Implementing a brand vision that focuses on simplicity and scalability

 **The Goal** \| Replace the cluttered, tired aesthetic with a clean, professional and friendly design.

-**Result** \| Refreshed pages take advantage of a simple, consistent colors, a defined type scale and weights and a new icon system.
+**Result** \| Refreshed pages take advantage of a simple and consistent colors, a defined type scale and weights and a new icon system.
-* Rounder, softer shapes and corners on containers, buttons, tabs etc.
+* Softer shapes and corners on containers, buttons, tabs etc.
 * "Watercolor" aesthetic to give the app a friendlier face.
 * Color is deliberate, being used only to covey status or interactivity.
 * Attention to detail with spacing and alignment.